Cyrus Haven and Evie Cormac appreciation post

 I've seen reviewers' comments about Robotham's obvious political views on migration as a hindrance to their reading experience of Storm child.
 I didn't find this the case, but then I agree with his stance.
 I also didn't find the refugee issue too forced, as others have.
 That said, it does seem as if Robotham tries a bit too hard to shoehorn Evie's story into the migrant boat sinking for the purposes of revealing what happened to her.
 There is a lot to the unfolding story that doesn't feel as natural or authentic as the other books.

-I think now after four books that it is time to retire Evie's backstory and develop the series in another direction, perhaps around Cyrus's forensic psychology work and Evie's ongoing journey to independence and freedom from her past.
-I like that the gaps left from the first three books are filled in book 4 as now the picture feels complete.
+I like that the gaps left from the first three books are filled in Book 4 as now the picture feels complete.
 I was happy to find out what had happened to Evie's mother and sister and I can see where Robotham might take the series from here, based on the reveals at the end.
-It breaks my heart to give book 4 such a low rating, so let's hope if there is a book 5 it makes a return to the quality of the first three books.
+It breaks my heart to give Book 4 such a low rating, but it just didn't connect with me like the other three books have.

 Rating: ⭐⭐⭐